Exploring your sexual orientation and/or gender identity can bring up a lot of feelings and questions.

 Safety Around Coming Out

-Check out the Resources section below and/or online resources that can be a support before, during, and after coming out.
+Check out the Resources section below for local and/or online resources that can be a support before, during, and after coming out.

 As you explore your identity and coming out, a very important part of that process can be the consideration of dating and/or starting a relationship with special someone(s).
 With that can come a great deal of excitement and even a bit of anxiety as you get to know someone new.